Brijuni Islands National Park off the western coast of Istria

 Carefully Preserved Park-Like Landscapes

-The safari park is a distinctive feature, originally created from diplomatic gifts during Tito's era.
-Native deer, peacocks, and birds roam freely across parts of the island.
+The safari park, originally formed from diplomatic gifts during Tito's era, is one of the island's defining features.
+Native deer, peacocks and birds also roam freely across parts of the island.

 Events & Culture